stuntmanmike87/portfolio/README.md

 # portfolio
-Personal project based on Symfony 6 and React
+Personal project based on Symfony 7, with front-end features using Asset Mapper